cjuigne/cjuigne/index.md

 ### ✨ NEWS ✨

-🎤📆 I will defend my PhD thesis on the 1st of December in Rennes at l'Institut Agro Rennes-Angers (9am., Matagrin Amphitheatre).
+🎤📆 I defended my PhD thesis on the 1st of December in Rennes at l'Institut Agro Rennes-Angers (9am., Matagrin Amphitheatre).

 📰  Our manuscript on __Small networks of expressed genes in the whole blood and relationships to profiles in circulating metabolites provide insights in inter-individual variability of feed efficiency in growing pigs.__ has been accepted in _BMC Genomics_. [available here!](https://doi.org/10.1186/s12864-023-09751-1)